dalaranunion/UKTV-FE/README.md

 ![In a galaxy far away](./documentation/images/intro-img.webp)

-# UKTV - Fron end dev task
+# UKTV - Front-end dev task

-Here you can find the source code of the App()
+This repository contains the source code for the App().

-Working result in Vercel [here](https://uktv-fe-dalaranunions-projects.vercel.app/).
+Live demo available on Vercel [here](https://uktv-fe-dalaranunions-projects.vercel.app/).

 ## Design / Concept

 ![Design Mood board](./documentation/images/mood-board.png)

-Thought it wasn't necessary I wanted to add a personal touch to this fun project.
-Rather having a plain app, I wanted to add a bit of the StarWars aesthetic to it.
-I first took the \*.fig file and designed it in Adobe XD as I don't have a Figma paid versions, so I couldn't extract the pixels.
+While it wasn't necessary I wanted to add a personal touch to this fun project.
+Rather than having a plain app, I wanted to add a bit of the Star Wars aesthetic to it.
+I first took the \*.fig file and designed it in Adobe XD as I don't have a Figma paid version, so I couldn't get the exact pixel numbers for dimensions (paddings,margins,width, etc).

 ![UI concept](./documentation/images/ui-01.png)

-After some though and quick testing with different colours I decided to choose these colours and aesthetic.
+After some thought and quick testing with different colours I decided to choose these colours and aesthetic.
 A big influence was the UI from a StarWars video game.
-I trust the arists who made that UI!
+I trust the artists who made that UI!!

 Design file [here](https://xd.adobe.com/view/62a43562-60cb-494b-af17-9baa94caa400-37f7/screen/2ef31ecc-c06b-499d-b545-9d477cb9d028/specs/).

 ## Implementation

-Components tree
+Components tree:

 ```mermaid
 graph TD